Office 365 vs G Suite (2019) — Which Is Best for Your Business?

-My experience with both has been fairly positive; it's certainly possible to access the information quickly on both sets of apps easily, but I'm not sure how inclined I'd be to do a lot of editing of spreadsheets, for example, on a mobile device (particularly a phone).
+My experience with both has been fairly positive; it's certainly possible to access the information quickly on both sets of apps easily, but I'm not sure how inclined I'd be to do a lot of editing of spreadsheets, for example, on a mobile device (particularly a phone: far too fiddly!).

 The good thing about both sets of mobile apps is that they make editing your work on-the-go in areas where you don't have Internet access very straightforward — so long as you save the files you want to work onto your mobile device before you go offline (see the section below on working offline for more details).

-- Intranet building functionality
+Intranet building tools

-- Legal holds on inboxes
+Legal holds on inboxes

 Microsoft offer some additional advanced functionality on their most expensive plans, including

-- Advanced virus protection
+Advanced virus protection

-- Cloud based phone call hosting services
+Cloud based phone call hosting services

-But if you are hoping to avail of most of the functionality listed above using Office 365, you’ll have to bear in mind that it is only available on the most expensive plans — the $20 per month E3 plan or the $35 per month E5 plan.
+But if you are hoping to avail of most of the functionality listed above using Office 365, you’ll have to bear in mind that it is only available on the most expensive plans — the $20 per user per month E3 plan or the $35 per user per month E5 plan.

 Interface and ease of use

 The answer is: yes.
 On a desktop computer, you'll need to do two things: 1) ensure that you've installed Google's Chrome browser and 2) switch on file syncing.
 This will allow you to access and edit Google documents, sheets and slides offline; any changes you make to them will be synced to the cloud when you reconnect to the Internet.

-As with G Suite, ensure you've synced everything to your desktop before going offline — you can then work on any file in Word, Excel etc. and when you reconnect to the Internet any changes you have made will be synced.
+As with G Suite, ensure you've synced everything to your desktop computer before going offline — you can then work on any file in Word, Excel etc. and when you reconnect to the Internet any changes you have made will be synced.

 Office 365's mobile apps also let you work offline, but as with Google's mobile apps, you'll need to download individual files to your mobile device first to access them on the go.